gschorcht/bme680-esp-idf/README.md

 # Driver for **BME680** digital **environmental sensor**

-This driver is written for usage with the ESP8266 and FreeRTOS (esp-open-rtos).
-It supports multiple BME680 sensors which are either connected to the SPI or to different I2C interfaces with different addresses.
+The driver supports multiple BME680 sensors which are either connected to the SPI or to the same or different I2C interfaces with different addresses.

+It is for the usage with the ESP8266 and [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos).
-The driver is also working with ESP32 and ESP-IDF using a wrapper for ESP8266 functions, see folder ```components/esp8266_wrapper```.
+The driver is also working with ESP32 and [ESP-IDF](https://github.com/espressif/esp-idf.git) using a wrapper component for ESP8266 functions, see folder ```components/esp8266_wrapper```, as well as Linux based systems using a wrapper library.

 ## About the sensor